medunrad/demo/README.md

 This is demo project with some sample code.
 Project is running on apache with PHP 7.2 in Docker.

-Project also uses third party plugins like Nextras/ORM or phpstan.
+Project also uses third party plugins like Nextras/ORM, Nextras/Forms, ublaboo/datagrid or phpstan.

+Nextras/ORM provide object related mapping from database.

+Nextras/Froms add some cool features to nette/forms like dateTimePickers etc.

+Ublaboo/Datagrid provide really nice datagrid for rendering data with minimal effort.

+Phpstan makes static code checking.
+It guards clean code.

 About
 ------------